frankNowinski/frankNowinski.github.io/_posts/2016-08-01-angularjs-factories-vs-services.md

 Just like in the Factory, setStocks is available in every controller in which you inject, through dependency injection, the StockService.

-In short, Factories and Services do pretty much the same thing, it's just a matter of code style.
+In short, Factories and Services have very similar functionality, it's just a matter of code style.
 That being said, according to "Mastering Web Application Development with AngularJS" by <i>Pawel Kozlowski</i>, "The factory method is the most common way of getting objects into AngularJS dependency injection system.
 It is very flexible and can contain sophisticated creation logic.
 Since factories are regular functions, we can also take advantage of a new lexical scope to simulate "private" variables.
 This is very useful as we can hide implementation details of a given service."